 Reverse: Persian legend, SIKKAH-I-AGRA DAD ZEENAT-I-ZAR AZ JAHANGIR SHAH AKBAR SHAH

-The stamp of Agra gave decoration to money through Jahangir Shah, (son of) Akbar Shah,
+The money of Agra gave ornament to gold by Jahangir Shah, (son of) Akbar Shah,

 AH year 1028, regnal year 14 , within double circles with pellet between.

 The coin is die-identical with the specimens in the collection of the British Museum, London, England, (424349001).